Handling Allegations of Misconduct Policy

 For published articles, PedPer may:

-Post-publication actions are handled according to PedPer’s Corrections, Retractions & Expressions of Concern Policy.
+Post-publication actions are handled according to PedPer’s Corrections, Retractions & Expressions of Concern Policy and COPE Retraction Guidelines.
+Retracted articles remain in the scholarly record with a clearly linked retraction notice.

 8) Conflicts of Interest (Editorial Handling)